National Divorce Authority

 The U.S. legal system governing marriage dissolution spans 51 distinct jurisdictions — 50 states plus the District of Columbia — each operating under its own statutory framework, procedural rules, and court structures.
-This directory catalogs those frameworks as a structured reference, mapping the intersection of family law doctrine, federal statutory overlays, and state-level procedural variation.
+This provider network catalogs those frameworks as a structured reference, mapping the intersection of family law doctrine, federal statutory overlays, and state-level procedural variation.
 The scope extends from initial jurisdictional questions through post-decree modification proceedings, covering both substantive law and procedural mechanics.
-Understanding how this directory is organized and what it does and does not cover is essential to interpreting its listings accurately.
+Understanding how this provider network is organized and what it does and does not cover is essential to interpreting its providers accurately.

 Relationship to Other Network Resources

-This directory functions as the structural index for a broader reference network addressing U.S. divorce and family law.
-The U.S. Legal System Topic Context page situates the directory within the larger body of American family law, tracing how state domestic relations authority interacts with federal statutes such as the Uniformed Services Former Spouses' Protection Act (10 U.S.C. § 1408) and the Uniform Interstate Family Support Act (UIFSA), which all 50 states have enacted as a condition of federal child-support enforcement funding under 42 U.S.C. § 666.
+This provider network functions as the structural index for a broader reference network addressing U.S. divorce and family law.
+The U.S. Legal System Topic Context page situates the provider network within the larger body of American family law, tracing how state domestic relations authority interacts with federal statutes such as the Uniformed Services Former Spouses' Protection Act (10 U.S.C. § 1408) and the Uniform Interstate Family Support Act (UIFSA), which all 50 states have enacted as a condition of federal child-support enforcement funding under 42 U.S.C. § 666.

-Listings within this directory follow a structured classification scheme with four primary attributes:
+Providers within this network follow a structured classification scheme with four primary attributes:

-4. Source authority — the named statute, court rule, federal regulation, or published uniform act from which the listing derives.
+- Source authority — the named statute, court rule, federal regulation, or published uniform act from which the provider derives.

-A critical interpretive boundary: listings describe the legal landscape as codified in named public sources.
+A critical interpretive boundary: providers describe the legal landscape as codified in named public sources.
 They do not constitute legal advice, professional guidance, or jurisdiction-specific application.
-The distinction between a rule's general contour — such as the equitable distribution standard applied in 41 states — and its application in a specific fact pattern requires licensed legal analysis outside the scope of any reference directory.
+The distinction between a rule's general contour — such as the equitable distribution standard applied in 41 states — and its application in a specific fact pattern requires licensed legal analysis outside the scope of any reference provider network.

 Readers should also distinguish between substantive law (what rights and obligations apply) and procedural law (how those rights are asserted and adjudicated).
 For example, no-fault divorce laws address the grounds on which a court may dissolve a marriage without fault attribution, while divorce filing process addresses the procedural mechanics for initiating that dissolution regardless of grounds.